eBay/TrustFabric/InterOp.md

 ```
 Authorization may be required between authentication and authorization endpoint (if hosted separately), in such a case fabric layer client access token can be used as bearer token in the authorization header (`client_secret`).

-### Application based delegation
-Application based delegation is similar to user based delegation, the only difference being the requirement of fabric layer access token for initiator application and authorization to access the authorization endpoint.

 ### Scope and Claims

 Scope and Claims provide integration for roles and entitlements.
 This specification intends to extend the standard OpenID Connect scopes.
 This section will be updated in future iterations of the specification.

 Tokens Flow
 --------------------
 The code grant is exchanged for user access token after a successful authentication.
 This token is issued for a relying party and will have the user access claims.
-Access token  is issued via the endpoint `/token`.
+`/token` endpoint will issue both Access Token and ID Token after successful validation of the Code grant.
+Access token can contain claims if the `/authorize` request has custom scopes.
+These claims can be validated and used for authorization on the resource server.
+The ID Token is a security token which contains Claims about the Authenticated User.

+Code grant token flow:
 ```http
   GET /token?
     grant_type= authorization_code